Team Leader

 Under Mark’s leadership, BRC provides strategic consultation, interactive training and development of person-centered systems.
 BRC has developed a comprehensive library of accessible publications and digital tools available that make complex ideas easy to access and apply.

 Mark’s work in the field of education and social services began in 1972 as a Montessori teacher.
-He was founder and Head of School of a nonpublic elementary and middle school in Texas that demonstrated the effectiveness of inclusive teaching.
+He was founder and Head of School for twelve years of a nonpublic elementary and middle school in Texas that demonstrated the effectiveness of inclusive teaching.
 The school was among the first to be recognized by the U.S. Department of Education in 1986 as exemplary for effectively creating a “real community of learners.”